MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Invoke-MgBetaRetryUserServiceProvisioning.md

 Retry the user service provisioning.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgRetryUserServiceProvisioning](/powershell/module/Microsoft.Graph.Users.Actions/Invoke-MgRetryUserServiceProvisioning?view=graph-powershell-1.0)

 ## SYNTAX

 ### Retry (Default)